UbiquityDotNET/Ubiquity.NET.Versioning/docfx/versioning-lib/namespaces/Ubiquit.NET.Versioning.md

 > AlphaNumeric Identifiers in the version.
 Sadly, the SemVer spec is not explicit on the
 > point of case sensitivity and various major implementations for popular frameworks have
 > chosen different approaches.
 Thus a consumer of a pure SemVer needs to know which kind
-> of comparison to use in order to get correct results.
+> of comparison to realize correct beavior with respect to ordering of version values.
 >
 > Due to the ambiguity of case sensitivity in ordering, it is recommended that all uses
 > of SemVer in the real world use ALL the same case (All *UPPER* or all *lower*).
 This
 > avoids the confusion and produces correct ordering no matter what variant of comparison
 > a consumer uses.
-Problems come when the version uses a *Mixed* case format.
+Problems happen ONLY when the version uses a *Mixed* case format.

 ### CSemVer Constraints on the integral components
 In particular the values are constrained